-Sophomore/Freshman Parent Section Page 4
+Sophomore/Freshman Parent Section Page 4 The 'new' SAT was unveiled in 'grounded' in the real wo

-'NEW' SAT IN SECOND YEAR
+SAT

-The 'new' SAT was unveiled in March 2016.
+March 2016.
 The College Board-while acknowledging that test scores are not the sole predictor of student success in college-developed a test they believe is more reflective of college readiness and success.
 The new test includes questions more